Part of the TeachMe Series

 • Females are capable of several orgasms and the orgasm may last relatively longer than that of a male

-• Females are able to reach the plateau phase and sustain it then return to an unstimulated state without orgasm
+• Females can reach the plateau phase and sustain it then return to an unstimulated state without orgasm

 Clinical Relevance – Ageing and the Sexual Response

-There are several changes that occur in females as a result of ageing:
+Several changes occur in females as a result of ageing:

 • Reduced vasocongestion response, causing reduced vaginal lubrication